-Will Ninja’s growth last?
+Will Ninja’s popularity last?
 It’s hard to say.
 His subscriber numbers have already fallen, and as popular as Fortnite is, it won’t be king forever.
 All good things must come to end.
-But even then, Ninja is still pocketing a sizeable sum every month—and having a ton of fun doing it too.
+But even then, Ninja is still pocketing a sizable sum every month—and having a ton of fun doing it too.

 Update March 6, 2019: Article updated to include most recent data about Ninja and his subscriber base.